BCLawLibrary/practical-ai-in-30-days/day-18-ai-troubleshooting-masterclass.md

    - Evidence and documentation
    - Discussion questions for class"

 💡 **Tip:** The third scenario is intentionally complex.
-You might find it overwhelming if approached as a single prompt \- this makes it perfect for practicing how to break down and troubleshoot larger tasks.
+You might find it overwhelming if approached as a single prompt \- this makes it perfect for practicing how to break down and troubleshoot larger tasks!

 ---